cos301-2019-se/Wildlife-Drones-and-Flight-Plans/README.md

 - MAIL_PORT - the mail server port (465 is recommended as TLS is always enabled)
 - MAIL_USERNAME - the email address used to log into the mail server
 - MAIL_PASSWORD - the password used to log into the mail server
+- OTP_PATTERN - A regular expression pattern to generate a random one-time-pin from
+- OTP_EXPIRES - How long (in seconds) an OTP lasts.
+This is also the time the user has to wait before login attempts reset.
+- OTP_ATTEMPTS - The number of login attempts the user gets before being locked out until the one time pin expires.